Rebuilding Trust After Betrayal

 Can we do this without counselling?

-Some couples manage, but the conversations are hard and easily reignite.
+Some couples manage on their own, but the conversations are hard and easily reignite.
 A counsellor can hold them safely and guide the repair.
+If you are in crisis or unsafe, contact your GP, Lifeline on 13 11 14, or 000.